Macabre Finds at the Midwest Haunters Convention

 Posted by Charlie Hintz | Cabinet of Curiosities

-The Ouija board is the only board game known to cause so much fear that people refuse to touch it.
+It’s not often that a board game can strike fear in the hearts of its players.
+The Ouija board is a classic example of a board that elicits unrivaled levels of irrational fear – so much so that some people refuse to touch it, or even be near it.
 But these vintage board games from the 1960s, 70s, and 80s are considerably spookier.
-We’re talking about games where a mummy’s voice echos from its tomb, an electronic Deathhead determines if you win a battle against demons or perish, a game where you put voodoo curses on the other players, and plenty of haunted mansions with traps, treasures, and monsters lurking around every corner.
+We’re talking about games where a mummy’s voice echoes from its tomb, an electronic Deathhead determines if you win a battle against demons or perish, a game where you put voodoo curses on the other players, and plenty of haunted mansions with traps, treasures, and monsters lurking around every corner.

-With their eerie box art and creepy themes, these board games will add some spooky fun to the Halloween season without putting your mortal soul in danger.
+With their eerie box art and scary themes, these horror board games are full of spooky fun without putting your mortal soul in danger.

 Your dear Uncle Everett has died in this rare board game from Milton Bradley.
 According to the directions, Everett was a spiritualist.
 He believed his spirit would return from the grave to guide the distribution of his wealth.